zzxwill/oss/intl.en-US/Developer Guide/Access and control/Endpoints.md

 In the network requests for OSS, except those for the GetService API, the domain names are the third-level domain names with specified bucket names.

 The domain name contains a bucket name and an endpoint in the format of BucketName.Endpoint.
 An endpoint is an access domain name.
 OSS provides external services through HTTP RESTful APIs.
 Different regions use different domain names.
 A region has an Internet endpoint and an intranet endpoint.
 For example, the Internet endpoint of the region China East 1 is oss-cn-hangzhou.aliyuncs.com, and the intranet endpoint of the region China East 1 is oss-cn-hangzhou-internal.aliyuncs.com.
-For more information, see [Regions and endpoints](intl.en-US/Developer Guide/Regions and endpoints.md#).
+For more information, see [Regions and endpoints](reseller.en-US/Developer Guide/Regions and endpoints.md#).

 ## Access OSS through the Internet {#section_sgf_k5v_tdb .section}

 You can always access OSS through the Internet.
 In the Internet, the inbound traffic \(write\) is free, and outbound traffic \(read\) is charged.
-For more information about outbound traffic charges, see [OSS Pricing](https://www.alibabacloud.com/product/oss#pricing).

 You can access OSS through the Internet by using either of the following methods: